Jury Signals Likely Mistrial in Cosby Assault Case

 Critical to that development was a federal judge’s decision to unseal deposition testimony that Cosby gave in the 2005 case.
 Citing significant interest, U.S. District Judge Eduardo Robreno found that Cosby narrowed the zone of privacy by casting himself as a public moralist.
 In the deposition, Cosby admitted to giving quaaludes to women before having sex with them.

-In addition to this pronouncement, the jury heard Cosby’s admission that he had seven prescriptions for the sedative over the years and never used any of them himself.
+This pronouncement was read aloud to the jury last week by one of the state’s witnesses, as well as Cosby’s admission that he had seven prescriptions for the sedative over the years and never used any of them himself.

 Constand remains the only Cosby accuser whose claims are not too old to prosecute.
-Many of the other women attended last week’s trial, though Judge Steven O’Neill permitted only one of them to testify.
+Many of the other women attended last week’s trial, though Judge O’Neill permitted only one of them to testify.

 Kelly Johnson met Cosby while working for his agent in Los Angeles at the William Morris Talent Agency.

-She said was supposed to get lunch with Cosby at the Bel Air Hotel one day in 1996, but that Cosby answered the door to his bungalow in a robe and slippers.
+She testified that she was supposed to get lunch with Cosby at the Bel Air Hotel one day in 1996, but that Cosby answered the door to his bungalow in a robe and slippers.

-Johnson testified that Cosby gave her a pill, saying she needed to relax and then checked under her tongue to make sure she swallowed it.
+Johnson told the jury that Cosby gave her a pill, saying she needed to relax, and then checked under her tongue to make sure she swallowed it.

 Shortly after, her vision blurred and Johnson recalled waking up to “grunting sounds” in the bedroom.
-She said Cosby was behind her, her breasts were exposed and that Cosby “made me touch his penis.”
+She said Cosby was behind her, her breasts were exposed, and that Cosby “made me touch his penis.”

-In addition to Constand, Johnson and each woman’s mother, the jury heard testimony from a slew of law enforcement officials and two expert witnesses, one toxicologist and one forensic psychologist.
+In addition to Constand, Johnson and each woman’s mother, the jury heard testimony from a slew of law enforcement officials, one toxicologist and one forensic psychologist.

 The initial criminal case in 2005 was opened by former Assistant District Attorney Risa Furman, who is now Judge Furman in Montgomery County.